The value of real-time support and coaching

 Customers won’t have to repeat themselves or hang up in frustration due to a lack of progress.
 They’ll speak to sharp, positive, well-trained individuals who can effectively provide solutions to their individual problems, instead of making their way through a stale script — or having to put them on hold while they seek out more information/assistance.

-Indeed, 69% of customers have stated that their CX improves when they speak to agents who don’t sound like they’re simply following a predetermined script.
+Indeed, according to Software Advice, 69% of customers have stated that their CX improves when they speak to agents who don’t sound like they’re simply following a predetermined script.

 Lead Center — a key part of CallRail’s all-encompassing platform — instantly provides reps with everything they need to know about each individual caller in an easy-to-use, intuitive dashboard.
 This means that it’s easier than ever before for agents to resolve issues swiftly.